Date for Desert Code Camp - 2010.2 Saturday, November 13, 2010 8:00:00 AM - Saturday, November 13, 2010 5:00:00 PM

 - Community Developed Material

-The success of the Code Camps is that they are based on community content.
+The success of the Code Conferences is that they are based on community content.
 All content that is delivered is original.
 All presentation content must be provided completely (including code) without any restriction.
-If you have content you don't want to share or provide to attendees then the Code Camp is not the place for you.
+If you have content you don't want to share or provide to attendees then the Technology Conference is not the place for you.

 - No Fluff: Only Code

-Code Camps are about showing the code.
+Code Conferences are about showing the code.
 Refer to rule #1 if you have any questions on this.

 - Community Ownership

-The most important element of the Code Camp is always the developer community.
+The most important element of the Technology Conference is always the developer community.
 All are welcome to attend and speak and do so without expectation of payment or any other compensation other than their participation in the community.

 - Never occur during work hours

 We need to understand that many times people can't leave work for a day or two to attend training or even seminars.
-The beauty of the Code Camp is that they always occur on weekends.
+The beauty of the Technology Conference is that they always occur on weekends.

 I have been in software development for about 15 years or so.
 I started out with a small book on QuickBASIC, then moved the Visual Basic for DOS, then Visual Basic for Windows, then Visual Basic .NET and eventually Visual C#.
 When I am not working at my full time job I donate my time to several community efforts like: